¡Asu mare! Los amigos: Production

 After the premiere of ¡Asu mare!
 3, Carlos Alcantara, the protagonist of the trilogy, stated that there were no plans for a fourth installment.
 However, at the end of 2021, production of a fourth installment focused on Cachin's friends was confirmed with the preliminary title of ¡Asu mare!
 4 and Chesu mare and a release planned sometime in 2022.

 On March 3, 2022, Tondero Productions announced that Carlos Alcantara would direct the new film and that it would be released at the end of 2022.
 In June 2022, actor Ricardo Mendoza declared that he would not star in ¡Asu mare!
 4 after a controversy surrounding his comedy web program Hablando huevadas in which he made offensive jokes.

 Filming

 Principal photography began on September 12, 2022, and ended on October 9 of the same year.

-Promotion

-On November 8, 2022, Tondero released the teaser trailer for ¡Asu mare!
-4, which announced the film's final name, ¡Asu mare!
-Los amigos.
-On December 12, 2022, a final trailer was released, revealing that the film will be released on February 9, 2023.

 Reception

 On its first day, the film was seen by 55,000 viewers, making it the most successful Peruvian premiere since the start of the COVID-19 pandemic.
 It drew nearly 205,000 viewers by the end of its opening weekend.